-The main risks to your jewelry with mechanical gemstone jewelry don’t come from the equipment but rather from the unique characteristics of your individual gems.
-Inclusions, undetected tiny fractures and structural stresses, and the chemical qualities of your gems and any treatments they’ve received, if not identified by a professional gemologist, could lead to poor, if not disastrous results if your gemstones are placed in the wrong kind of mechanical system.
+The main risks mechanical gemstone cleaning poses to your jewelry doesn't come from the equipment itself.
+Rather, they come from the unique internal characteristics of your individual gems, such as inclusions, undetected tiny fractures, structural stresses, the gems' chemical properties, and any treatments received.
+If not identified by a professional gemologist beforehand, these qualities could lead to poor or disastrous results if you place your gemstones in the wrong kind of mechanical system.

-A professional gemologist who understands the "internal personalities" of your gems can help you select the appropriate mechanical gemstone cleaning method.
+Professional gemologists will understand the "internal personalities" of your gems and can help you select the appropriate mechanical gemstone cleaning method.

-Emerald is a green colored beryl, normally a rather hardy mineral.
-However, heavy inclusions in an emerald can weaken the mineral’s structure.
-The stresses of a mechanical cleaning could ruin, or even shatter, an emerald.
+Emerald is a green-colored beryl, normally a rather hardy mineral.
+However, heavy inclusions in an emerald can weaken its structure.
+The stress of a mechanical cleaning could ruin, or even shatter, an emerald.

-A topaz can appear perfectly flawless, even under magnification.
-However, in order to achieve the best jewelry presentation for these gems, jewelers often have to press the prong settings directly against a topaz's cleavage plane, an internal plane along which the gemstone has a natural tendency to break.
-If a prong is exerting undue pressure on that plane, vibrations and even sudden temperature changes could split a topaz as neatly as a slice of bread.
+A topaz can appear almost flawless, even under magnification.
+To best present these gems, jewelry makers often press prong settings directly against a topaz's cleavage plane.
+However, the gemstone has a natural tendency to break along this internal plane.
+If a prong exerts undue pressure on that plane, vibrations and even sudden temperature changes could split a topaz as neatly as a slice of bread.

-Although a diamond may not cleave a readily as a topaz, the same danger lurks within it.
-There have been incidents where one lovely diamond went into a mechanical cleaning system, but two or three smaller diamonds came out.
-Recent research indicates some of these accidents may be due to unseen liquid inclusions.
-The high temperatures created by some mechanical systems may cause the liquids to heat, then expand, and then … Crack!
+Although a diamond may not cleave as readily as a topaz, the same danger lurks within it.
+In some incidents, one lovely diamond went into a mechanical cleaning system, but two or three smaller diamonds came out.
+Recent research suggests unseen liquid inclusions may have caused some of these accidents.
+The high temperatures created by some mechanical systems may cause the liquids to heat, expand, and then crack.

-How do mechanical gemstone cleaning systems work?
-Here are brief descriptions of the three major systems and some caveats.
+The following brief descriptions of the three major systems will explain their operations and some caveats.

-Ultrasonic units usually consist of a stainless steel tank with millions of microscopic frequency waves bouncing around in a special liquid.
+Ultrasonic units usually consist of a stainless steel tank filled with a special solution bath, within which millions of microscopic frequency waves bounce around.
 The implosions (inward collapse) of the bubbles against a piece of jewelry placed inside the tank function as tiny vacuums that siphon off dirt and grime.

-The frequency impulses concentrate on the hardest element in the liquid.
-When you have a diamond in the bath you may imagine where all the energy is focused.
-Should the diamond, or any other gemstone, have an incipient cleave or pressure point the energy could aggravate the weakness to the point of destruction.
+The machine's frequency impulses concentrate on the hardest element in the liquid.
+So, when you have a diamond in the bath, you can imagine where all the energy focuses.
+Should the diamond, or any other gemstone, have an incipient cleave or pressure point, the energy could aggravate the weakness to the point of destruction.

-Some gemstones, such as emeralds, rubies, and sapphires, are oil treated to enhance their color and transparency.
-The tiny bubbles in ultrasonic cleaning can drive out the oil, resulting in some very sad, sorry versions of your prized treasures in need of another oil treatment.
+Some gemstones, such as emeralds, rubies, and sapphires, receive oil treatments to enhance their color and transparency.
+The tiny bubbles in ultrasonic cleaning can drive out the oil.
+Unfortunately, this produces some very sad, sorry versions of your prized treasures in need of professional re-oiling.

 - Don't let the jewelry piece lay on the bottom of the stainless steel tank.
 Keep it suspended so it floats in the liquid without touching the tank.

-- Check the temperature of the liquid.
-Prolonged use of an ultrasonic cleaner can run the temperature of the bath up to unsafe levels, exposing your gems to thermal shock and causing a liquid filled inclusion to literally blow the gem apart.
+- Check the temperature of the liquid, because prolonged use of an ultrasonic cleaner can raise the bath's temperature to unsafe levels.
+This will expose your gems to thermal shock and can cause liquid-filled inclusions to blow the gem apart.